aurthurm/Bika-Scripts/README.md

 ## Installation and Usage Guide

 1. Make sure you have python Installed.
-You can downloa it from here:
+You can download it from here:
 	```
 	https://www.python.org/downloads

+	Download distribution specific to your system: 64bit OR 32bit (x86)
 	```
-My Personal favourite distribution is:
+My Personal favourite distribution is obtained from here:
 	```
 	https://www.continuum.io/downloads
 	```